 At the ICRC, result-based management is in part translated into the organization's internal yearly Planning for Results (PfR) process.
 The ICRC defines the PfR process as a "corporate function that assesses context, target groups, problems/needs, risks, constraints and opportunities and sets priorities to ensure an appropriate level of coordination and alignment of action and resources towards the achievement of expected results".
-The PfR process is carried out within the ICRC's threedimensional framework of contexts, target populations and programmes, which serves the ICRC in both operational and financial management terms:
+The PfR process is carried out within the ICRC's three-dimensional framework of contexts, target populations and programmes, which serves the ICRC in both operational and financial management terms:

-Context Target population Programme

-Civilians Protection

-People deprived of their

-freedom

-Single country, Wounded and sick Assistance

-group of

-countries,

-or other context Authorities

-Armed forces and other Prevention

-bearers of weapons

-Civil society

-Red Cross and Red Cooperation

-Crescent Movement
+Context Target population Programme Civilians Protection People deprived of their freedom Single country, group of countries, Wounded and sick Assistance or other context Authorities Armed forces and other bearers of weapons Prevention Civil society Red Cross and Red Crescent Movement Cooperation